-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.
 For more information on the Underground Railroad shuttle tours or to make advance registrations, please contact the Alton Regional Convention & Visitors Bureau at (800) 258-6645.

 The 26th Annual Southern Illinois Hunting and Fishing Days will be held at John A Logan College.
 It is the largest celebration of Hunting and Fishing Day in the country.
 This 200+ vendor show offers something for the whole family.
 Bass Fishing and Crappie seminars, catfish contest, Goose calling contests, Dock Dogs competitions, retriever demonstrations and a kids fishing hole are just a few of the activities throughout the weekend.

 Annual Home Garden & Business Expo featuring over 40 exhibitors and 2 full days of "How To" demonstrations.
 Breakfast and lunch available, hourly door prizes, blood screenings on site and register for the "Grand Prize!"